 - Needs to advise of the current official district or region name.
 (Note: the name of a district or region in the proposal may be different from the trading name of the Council proposing the change).

 - Must ensure there is a formal Council resolution to alter the name of the district or region.
-The Council must include this resolution with the proposal form.
+The Council’s resolution should be included with the proposal form.

 - Must meet the NZGB’s naming requirements.
 There are rules that the proposal must follow and requirements for additional information, including a completed Checklist of Required Information.